Chewy Molasses Cookies Just Like Grandma Made

 Final Word

-I don’t know about you, but when I hear the word gingerbread or molasses, I think about Christmas.
+I don’t know about you, but I think about Christmas when I hear gingerbread or molasses.
 Do you love chewy molasses cookies as much as I do?
+The various spices in the recipe make it flavorful with every bite!
+We can’t be thinking about calories when we enjoy cookies like these.
+Just savor the taste and the memories.

-Some of the best memories are making soft molasses cookies together.
-Please keep prepping, we must.
+One of my best memories is of making soft molasse cookies together.
+Please keep prepping; we must.
 May God bless this world, Linda

 Will try making the molasses cookies gluten free.